Serdang Raya Utara MRT station

 The Serdang Raya Utara MRT station is a mass rapid transit (MRT) station in Seri Kembangan, Selangor, Malaysia.
 It is one of the stations on the MRT Putrajaya Line.

 The station is opened to the public on 16 March 2023.

+Station details

 Location

 The station is next to the Sungai Besi toll plaza, where the paid zone of the PLUS toll road begins.

+Exits and entrances

+The station has a total of two entrances.
+Entrance A is located near to Taman Serdang Raya 6 (or Serdang Raya 6), Taman Serdang Raya 7 (or Serdang Jaya 7) and Taman Serdang Raya 9 (or Serdang Raya 9) while Entrance B is placed near to One South and Taman Serdang Perdana The feeder bus serves at the feeder bus stop located at Entrance A of the station.